 For our refactorings, completeness is actually straightforward to show.
-Let's start again with refactorings toward a pure virtual separation.
+Let us start again with refactorings toward a pure virtual separation.
 With R.1 and R.2, we can eliminate all class introductions, leaving only class refinements and annotated class declarations.
-The only possibility this could fail is if two classes with the same name were not mutually exclusive, which would be an violation of sanity rule S.1 in the first place.
+The only possibility this could fail is if two classes with the same name were not mutually exclusive, which would be a violation of sanity rule S.1 in the first place.
 Refactoring R.3 reduces replication, but is not necessary to show completeness.
-Finally, refactoring R.4 finishes the case, as it eliminates all class refinements and applies all method refinements.
+Finally, refactoring R.4 finishes the case, because it eliminates all class refinements and applies all method refinements.
 We can ensure that R.4 eliminates all refinements, because sanity rule S.3 specifies that the class refinement must follow a class introduction with the same name (which would be refactored by R.1 or R.2 into a class declaration first).

-To show completeness for refactorings toward a pure physical separation, we start with statements.
-By applying R.12, we can extract every annotated statement into a dedicated method.
-These refactorings work without additional conditions for all possible statements in LJ^{AR}.
-After they have been extracted into dedicated methods, the original method does not contain any annotated statements, and the new methods contain only a single annotated statement, that can be subsequently extracted into a method refinement by refactoring R.11.
-This way, R.12 and R.11 eliminate all annotations on statements, leaving us with annotated classes and members that - without further conditions - can be refactored into class introductions and class refinements with R.7 and R.10, thus removing the remaining annotations and finishing the case.
+To show completeness for refactorings toward a pure physical separation, we begin with statements.
+By applying R.12, we can extract every annotated statement into a separate method.
+Refactoring R.12 works without additional conditions for all possible statements in LJ^{AR}.
+After they have been extracted into separate methods, the original method does not contain any annotated statements, and the new methods contain only a single annotated statement each, which can be subsequently extracted into a method refinement by refactoring R.11.
+This way, R.11 and R.12 eliminate all annotations on statements, leaving us with annotated classes and members that - without further conditions - can be refactored into class introductions and class refinements with R.7 and R.10, thus removing the remaining annotations and finishing the case.

-5 Implementation & Case Studies
+5. Implementation & Case Studies

 We have implemented the refactorings between virtual and physical separation as exports and imports in our tool CIDE [26].
-CIDE is a preprocessor-like environment for SPLs based on Eclipse, in which code fragments in a project can be annotated, and different variants can be generated from this annotated code.
+CIDE is a preprocessor-like environment for SPLs based on Eclipse, in which code fragments can be annotated and different variants can be generated from this annotated code.
 In contrast to a traditional preprocessor as in C, CIDE enforces 'disciplined' annotations, i.e., only entire classes, methods, or statements can be annotated (similar to annotations in LJ^{AR}, see Fig. 5).
 Annotations are stored by a tool infrastructure and are visualized with background colors in the editor.

-The process of refactoring virtual to a physical separation is implemented as export in CIDE.
-Currently, exporting annotated Java code into AHEAD [10], FeatureHouse [5], and AspectJ [28] feature modules is supported.
+The refactoring from virtual to a physical separation is implemented as export in CIDE.
+Currently, CIDE supports to export annotated Java code into AHEAD [11], FeatureHouse [6], and AspectJ [29] feature modules.
 Internally, this export is performed by AST transformations based on the annotations as described in our model above.
 The mechanism is similar for all target languages, differences lie mostly in the surface syntax of the result, i.e., how class and method refinements are specified.